Concussion & Post-Concussion Syndrome Treatment

 Assessment of vestibular, oculomotor, and cervical contributions

-Integration of autonomic function assessment when indicated
+Integration of autonomic function assessments

-Structured progression based on clinical findings
+Individualized rehabilitation strategies based on clinical findings

 Schedule a comprehensive evaluation to better understand your symptoms and begin a structured plan of care.
+Start your road to recovery by engaging providers who understand concussion.